 School of Education

 Nan Davis, now retired, was an educator in grades K-12 for 40 years.
-She is a National Board Certified Teacher in Early Childhood Generalist and has a Master’s degree in General Education and Exceptional Needs.
+She is a National Board Certified Teacher in early childhood generalist and has a master’s degree in general education and exceptional needs.
 Her professional passions include engaging in learning and growing experiences with colleagues and using best practices strategies to equip students to be life learners as they find purpose in fulfilling their life dreams.
-Nan lives in Hattiesburg with her husband.
-They enjoy spending time with their three grandchildren.

-Otha Keys currently serves as Media Specialist at South Jones Jr.-Sr. High School.
-She was in the first National Board certification class in the area of Library Media and has since renewed her certificate.
-She has worked for ETS and NBPTS as an assessment center trainer and Scoring Director in Princeton, Oklahoma, Florida, and Texas and has supported candidates in various areas as they went through the certification process.
-She is very active in Mississippi Library Association, having served as School Library Section Chair, Author Awards Committee Co-Chair and Chair, Secretary, Membership Committee Chair and Co-Chair.
-She has also presented professional development workshops for her district in the use of technology and at conferences about collaboration and the national board process.
-She was on the committee that assisted in the update of the MDE's School Library Media Guide and has written articles for Mississippi Libraries about collaboration and building bridges between classroom teachers, students and their usage of the Media Center and for the online edition of Knowledge Quest about her journey and experiences as she achieved National Board Certification.
+Otha Keys currently serves as media specialist at South Jones Jr.-Sr. High School.
+She was in the first National Board certification class in the area of library media and has since renewed her certificate.
+She has worked for ETS and NBPTS as an assessment center trainer and scoring director in Princeton, Oklahoma, Florida, and Texas and has supported candidates in various areas as they went through the certification process.
+She is active in the Mississippi Library Association, having served as school library section chair, author awards committee co-chair and chair, secretary, membership committee chair and co-chair.
+She has also presented professional development workshops for her district on the use of technology and at conferences about collaboration and the national board process.
+She was on the committee that assisted in the update of the MDE's School Library Media Guide and has written articles for Mississippi libraries about collaboration and building bridges between classroom teachers, students and their usage of the Media Center and for the online edition of Knowledge Quest about her journey and experiences as she achieved National Board Certification.
 She has been honored as MLA’s 2004 School Librarian of the Year and in 2006 was selected as a Coca-Cola Scholar Joseph P. Whitehead Educator of Distinction.
 Otha currently serves on the MAGNOLIA Database Steering and Selection Committees, MDE's Educator and Leader Effectiveness Steering Committee.

 Lee Mason has been an educator in south Mississippi since 2005.
 He taught middle school math for 11 years, then taught Teacher Academy.
 He now serves as the assistant principal for Purvis Middle School.
-In 2005, Lee graduated from the University of Southern Mississippi where he returned to earn a M.Ed. in Educational Administration in 2009.
-He became National Board Certification in 2012 in Early Adolescent Mathematics and is now a National Board Candidate Support Provider for the Master Teaching Program at USM.
+In 2005, Lee graduated from The University of Southern Mississippi where he returned to earn a M.Ed. in educational administration in 2009.
+He became National Board Certified in 2012 in early adolescent mathematics and is now a National Board Candidate Support Provider for the World Class Teaching Program at USM.
 Lee’s professional interests include using technology responsibly in the classroom, math education that leads to conceptual understanding, developing inquiry based classrooms, and incorporating STEM into classrooms.

-Lisa McDonald has been a public school teacher for 26 years, teaching ELA in every grade from 5 through 12.
-For the past 20 years, she has taught English IV at Petal High School, where she has served as English Department chair and PLC leader.
+Lisa McDonald has been a public school teacher for 26 years, teaching ELA in every grade from fifth through 12.
+For the past 20 years, she has taught English IV at Petal High School, where she has served as English department chair and PLC leader.
 She currently serves on the Petal School District K-12 ELA Cohort.
-She also teaches a dual enrollment English 101/English IV class administered through the University of Southern Mississippi.
+She also teaches a dual enrollment English 101/English IV class administered through The University of Southern Mississippi.
 Lisa has served on a variety of local, state and national committees devoted to ELA standards writing, revision, and testing.
 Lisa was National Board Certified in 2001 and recertified in 2011.
-She received a B.S. in English and an M.Ed. in Secondary English from the University of Southern Mississippi.
+She received a B.S. in English and an M.Ed. in secondary English from The University of Southern Mississippi.

 April Miller has been an educator for 26 years and currently teaches oral communication and creative writing courses at South Jones High School in Ellisville.
-During the past 26 years, she has taught computer technology, English, and numerous other courses.
-She received a B.S. in Business Education from The University of Southern Mississippi and a M.Ed. in Gifted Education from William Carey University, and she has completed additional graduate coursework in literature at both universities.
-She is a National Board Certified Teacher in Early Adolescence through Young Adulthood/Career and Technical Education.
-She first certified in 2007 and renewed in 2016.
-She is a Candidate Support Provider with the World Class Teacher Center at USM.
+During the past 26 years, she has taught computer technology, English and numerous other courses.
+She received a B.S. in business education from The University of Southern Mississippi and a M.Ed. in gifted education from William Carey University, and she has completed additional graduate coursework in literature at both universities.
+She is a National Board Certified Teacher in early adolescence through young adulthood/career and technical education.
+She was first certified in 2007 and renewed in 2016.
+She is a candidate support provider with the World Class Teaching program at USM.
 She serves as an adjunct instructor at USM where she has taught instructional technology classes for 18 years.

-Ann Nelson is in her 31st year of teaching and is in a kindergarten/first grade looping classroom at Oak Grove Primary School in the Lamar County School District.
-Ann holds a BS from William Carey College, MEd from the University of Southern Mississippi, and EdS from William Carey College.
+Ann Nelson is in her 31 year of teaching and is in a kindergarten/first grade looping classroom at Oak Grove Primary School in the Lamar County School District.
+Ann holds a B.S. from William Carey University, M.Ed. from The University of Southern Mississippi, and Ed.S. from William Carey University.
 She has held positions teaching all ages from kindergarten through the college level in Mississippi.
-In 2001 she received National Board Certification and recertified in 2010.
+In 2001, she received National Board Certification and recertified in 2010.
 She was the 2004 OGLE Teacher of the Year and the 1990 Perry County District Teacher of the Year.
 Ann is co-project director of the Whole Schools Project at OGPS, and a South Mississippi Writing Project Teaching Consultant with a group of teachers who provide professional development focused on improving literacy development particularly in the area of writing and serving teachers and students.
-She is also a member of The Navigators, a team trained to provide leadership in curriculum mapping and unit development with arts infused lessons.
+She is also a member of the Navigators, a team trained to provide leadership in curriculum mapping and unit development with arts infused lessons.
 She and partner teacher, Ann Claire Bennett, were recognized as 2008 Thad Cochran Arts Integration Teachers of the Year by the Mississippi Alliance for Arts Education.
-Recently, William Carey University recognized Ann with the William Carey University Circle of Excellence Award from the School of Education.
+Recently, William Carey University recognized Ann with the Circle of Excellence Award from the School of Education.
 Ann strives to show students how the information they are learning in the classroom will be beneficial to them in their adult lives while presenting the material in fun and meaningful ways.

-Patsy Reon, a Career and Technical Candidate Support Provider for USM’s World Class Teacher Program, has been a Mississippi educator for 33 years.
-She is the Career and Technical Director at A. P. Fatheree Career & Technical Center in Jones County.
+Patsy Reon, a career and technical candidate support provider for USM’s World Class Teaching program, has been a Mississippi educator for 33 years.
+She is the career and technical director at A. P. Fatheree Career & Technical Center in Jones County.
 Patsy has also taught adjunct computer and technology classes for Southern Miss.
-In 1981 Patsy graduated from the University of Southern Mississippi with a Bachelor of Science degree in Business Education.
-She also earned a Master of Science in Business Technology Education from Southern Miss in 1996.
-In 2001 she received National Board Certification in Career and Technology Education.
-Patsy has previously been a Phase I Technology Trainer for the State Department of Education, as well as conducting staff development training workshops on Microsoft Windows, Microsoft Word, Microsoft Excel, Microsoft Access, Microsoft PowerPoint, and Blackboard.
-She worked with the Research and Curriculum Unit at Mississippi State and other Cooperative Education instructors across the state to develop and set up a Blackboard website for use as a teaching resource.
+In 1981, Patsy graduated from The University of Southern Mississippi with a bachelor's degree in business education.
+She also earned a master's degree in business technology education from USM in 1996.
+In 2001 she received National Board Certification in career and technology education.
+Patsy has previously been a phase I technology trainer for the State Department of Education, as well as conducting staff development training workshops on Microsoft software and Blackboard.
+She worked with the research and curriculum unit at Mississippi State University and other cooperative education instructors across the state to develop and set up a Blackboard website for use as a teaching resource.

 Cagney Weaver has been in education for nine years and is currently a 5th grade ELA teacher for Biloxi Public Schools.
-She has been with Biloxi Schools for seven year and has had the pleasure of serving as a district grade-level chairperson.
-Cagney was awarded the Milken Educator Award for the state of Mississippi in 2014; the same year she attained her National Board Certification in Literacy.
-Cagney is in her second year of service on the State Superintendant, Dr. Carrie Wright’s Mississippi Teacher Council.
-Having spoken for the Mississippi Association of Gifted Children, the Mississippi Department of Education, and ECET2, she is a constant advocate for public education in our state.
+She has been with Biloxi Schools for seven years and has had the pleasure of serving as a district grade-level chairperson.
+Cagney was awarded the Milken Educator Award for the State of Mississippi in 2014; the same year she attained her National Board Certification in literacy.
+Cagney is in her second year of service on the State Superintendant’s Mississippi Teacher Council.
+Having spoken for the Mississippi Association of Gifted Children, the Mississippi Department of Education, and ECET2, she is a constant advocate for public education in Mississippi.